robocode-dev/tank-royale/sample-bots/csharp/README.md

 # Sample bots for C# / .Net

-This directory contains sample bots for Robocode Tank Royale developed for the C# programming language and .Net platform.
+This module contains sample bots for Robocode Tank Royale developed for the C# programming language and .Net platform.

 ## Build commands